leeyegy/SimCC/README.md

 ## News!
-The codes for SimDR and SimDR* (space-aware SimDR) are coming soon!
+- The codes for SimDR and SimDR* (space-aware SimDR) are released!

 ## Experiments
 ### Results on COCO test-dev set